 Part of the Glasgow Community Food Network, the gardens offer practical opportunities to teach students about sustainability and climate change, as well as horticulture, human geography, business, and cookery.

-On the fourth floor of the building, an external space has been transformed into a thriving, organic vegetable garden.
-Its produce is used by the college’s professional cookery students and its catering provider, BaxterStorey, who have have donated seeds and fruit trees in return for produce, creating a circular economy right on site.
+On the fourth floor of the building, an external space has been transformed into a thriving organic vegetable garden.
+Its produce is used by the college’s professional cookery students and its catering provider, BaxterStorey, who have has donated seeds and fruit trees in return for produce, creating a circular economy right on site.

 More Garden Space